practicingruby/practicing-ruby-paid/posts/v5/003-evented-io.md

 end
 ```

-`Stream` is nothing more than a wrapper around a Ruby `IO` object which
+`Stream` is nothing more than a wrapper around a Ruby `IO` object that
-abstracts away all the low level details of reading and writing we have
+abstracts away all the low-level details of reading and writing that were
 discussed throughout this article.
 The `Server` object we make use of
-in `IOLoop#accept` is implemented in a similar fashion, but is focused
+in `IOLoop#accept` is implemented in a similar fashion but is focused
 on accepting incoming connections instead:

 ```ruby